Mangopay/mangopay2-php-sdk/README.md

 Configuration
 -------------------------------------------------
-Using the credential info from the signup process above, you should then set `$api->Config->ClientId` to your Mangopay ClientId and `$api->Config->ClientPassword` to your Mangopay passphrase.
+Using the credential info from the signup process above, you should then set `$api->Config->ClientId` to your Mangopay ClientId and `$api->Config->ClientPassword` to your Mangopay APIKey.

 You also need to set a folder path in `$api->Config->TemporaryFolder` that SDK needs to store temporary files.
 This path should be outside your www folder.